lune-climate/lune-docs/docs/src/guides/subaccounts-management.md

 ## Place an order against the Subaccount

-After creating a Subaccount, you are able to use all of the original Lune functionalities on behalf of your customer via the dashboard or the API.
+After creating a Subaccount, you are able to use all of the original Lune functionality on behalf of your customer via the dashboard or the API.
 Let us go through both.

 ### Dashboard

 To perform operations for a specific customer standpoint, simply select the desired Subaccount via the `Account Picker`.
-All functionalities of the dashboard will behave as normal.
+All functionality of the dashboard will behave as normal.
 You can create orders, check your activity etc.

 <img width="600" :src="$withBase('/account_picker.png')" alt="sample account picker">